caicai0730/PAMIL/README.md

 ## Dataset Overview

-This project utilizes the following two main datasets:
+This project utilizes the following two main datasets.
+The code corresponds to the research work published in *Pseudo-label attention-based multiple instance learning for whole slide image classification*:

 1. **Camelyon16 Dataset**
    - **Source**: Camelyon16 Challenge Data